Top 5 European Football League’s Betting Action 09-10th March 2019 Including Arsenal v Manchester United

 1 x Bonus

-New customers only, limited to one per person.
-If you’ve previously had a Paddy Power account, you will not qualify for the offer.
-Place your FIRST bet on any Sportsbook market and if it loses we will refund your stake in CASH.
-Max refund for this offer is £10.
-Only deposits made using Cards or Paypal will qualify for this promotion.
-T&Cs apply.
-Paddy's Rewards Club: Get a £10 free bet when you place 5x bets of £10+.
+New customers only.
+Place your FIRST bet on any market and if it loses we will refund your stake in CASH.
+Max refund for this offer is £20.
+Only deposits made using cards will qualify for this promotion.
 T&Cs apply.

 Borussia Dortmund v Stuttgart (Sat 14:30)